-This section of Scripture climbs to be the pinnacle of God's redemptive plans for mankind.
-There is no limit to His amazing grace, no end to His unfailing love and no boundary to His everlasting mercy, which is new every morning.
+This section of Scripture climbs to the pinnacle of God's redemptive plans for mankind.
+There is no limit to His amazing grace, no end to His unfailing love, and no boundary to His everlasting mercy, which is new every morning.
 Great is His faithfulness.

 By the merit of His death, Jesus paid our debt for sin - and the wages of sin is death.
 YES - He died for us!
 He died in our place!
-But God did not spare His own Son, but gave Him up, for love of US... so that His death would pay the full price of our sin, and through His glorious resurrection, we would become a new creation in Christ - removed from the old creation in Adam and placed into the new creation in Christ, and receive newness of life - spirit, soul and body.
+But God did not spare His own Son, but gave Him up for love of US... so that His death would pay the full price of our sin, and through His glorious resurrection we would become a new creation in Christ - removed from the old creation in Adam, placed into the new creation in Christ, and receive newness of life - spirit, soul, and body.

-Never should we allow the shadow of familiarity to lessen the lustre of this tremendous truth of Christ's sacrifice on the cross for us.
-Never should we become casual about the power and great glory that is encased within the gospel of grace, which brought us out of a terrible pit and set our feat on the Rock of our salvation.
+Never should we allow the shadow of familiarity to lessen the lustre of this tremendous truth of Christ's sacrifice on the Cross for us.
+Never should we become casual about the power and great glory that is encased within the gospel of grace, which brought us out of a terrible pit and set our feet on the Rock of our salvation.

-If the eternal Son of God was prepared to be born into His own creation and become our sin-Substitute through His death on the cross... and break the power of sin and death in our lives - should we not die daily to self and live passionately for Him?
+If the eternal Son of God was prepared to be born into His own creation, become our sin-Substitute through His death on the Cross, and break the power of sin and death in our lives, should we not die daily to self and live passionately for Him?

 If God who did not spare His own Son but gave Him up for us all - will He not also with Him graciously give us all things?

 In the light of this staggering truth, should we not praise and thank Him ceaselessly, knowing this was the first step in the journey of His everlasting grace and the first chapter in God's never-ending love story for us...
 "Who did not spare his own Son but gave Him up for us all."